-It may be tempting to use the fact that you’re working from home as the perfect get out, to hide, and perhaps to release any pressure or expectation that would normally be present when working in the office.
-However, if you sink into the background you WILL come to regret it.
+Working from home has loads of benefits.
+No commute, more flexibility, you can set your working life up to suit you.
+You may even be tempted to use the fact that you’re working from home as the perfect get-out, to hide, and perhaps to release any pressure or expectation that would normally be present when working in the office.

 The power of visibility can never be underestimated.

 I want you to think about what you have been doing to remain visible in your organisation to date.
 Has it been effective?
 What would it do for you to be more visible?

 Being visible increases your influence.
 Increases your chances of promotion.
 Gets you more recognition.
 And means you get to do more of the work you want and less of the work you don’t want.

 That’s why I’m here to share some simple strategies to keep you at the front of people’s minds!

 Develop good meeting habits